Our Services

 Helpful Resources

-Pressure under the left ribs is usually from indigestion, gas, constipation, or fetal crowding in pregnancy, and it often eases with smaller meals, upright posture, gentle movement, left side sleeping with head elevated, hydration, and fiber.
+Pressure under the left ribs is most often caused by indigestion, gas, constipation, or fetal crowding during pregnancy.
+Relief typically comes from eating smaller meals, staying upright after eating, gentle movement, left-side sleeping with the head elevated, hydration, and adequate fiber intake.

-There are several factors to consider; see complete details below, including urgent red flags that require care now severe or sudden pain, persistent worsening, fever, nonstop vomiting, chest pain or breathing trouble, or pregnancy signs like headache, vision changes, swelling, or high blood pressure and less common but serious causes like pancreatitis, spleen problems, and kidney issues that can change your next steps.
+However, several factors influence the cause and treatment.
+Urgent red flags requiring immediate care include severe or sudden pain, persistent worsening, fever, nonstop vomiting, chest pain, breathing difficulty, or pregnancy warning signs such as headache, vision changes, swelling, or high blood pressure.
+Less common but serious causes—pancreatitis, spleen problems, and kidney issues—can significantly change your next steps.

 Feeling pain under left rib can be uncomfortable and sometimes worrying—especially during pregnancy.
 In many cases, this pressure is related to indigestion, gas, or simply the growing uterus pushing upward.
 While most causes are not dangerous, it's important to understand what's normal, what's not, and when to seek medical care.